ga-wdi-exercises/grumblr/readme.md

 - Create 4 new grumblr backbone objects.
 - set attributes of a new grumblr using `.set()` for one of the grumblrs
+- save the objects on the server side ( aka backend )
 - create a grumblr backbone collection object that contains the 4 grumblr objects above
 - create a new grumblr within that collection that gets saved to the database